- Hera's Affectionate Nickname for Kanan is "Love", especially if you remember how their relationship started in A New Dawn.

 - Especially when Kanan realized Ezra wasn't training as well as he usually does on a regular day.

-- When Ezra and Kanan finally get home to the Ghost after a physically and emotionally taxing encounter with the Grand Inquisitor, Hera steps up to offer him very well-meant news of his parents which Ezra is in no fit state to process.
+- When Ezra and Kanan finally get home to the Ghost after a physically and emotionally taxing encounter with the Grand Inquisitor, Hera steps up to offer him very well-meant news of his parents.
+However, after being disturbed by using the Darkside for the first time, Ezra is in no fit state to process it.
 Kanan immediately and gently intercepts, saying Ezra needs some space from the rest of the crew, and then takes Hera aside to explain what happened privately.

 - It's rather telling that what enrages Ezra enough to channel the dark side is the Inquisitor threatening Kanan.
+He's started a bond with Kanan and, after losing his parents, simply doesn't want to lose anyone else close to him.
 And when the power knocks him out, Kanan's response is to cradle him in his arms and carry him to safety.

-- Sabine's actions toward Ezra throughout the entire episode also count, while she started out as somewhat indifferent to him joining the crew, now she seems to show genuine concern for Ezra.
+- Sabine's actions toward Ezra throughout the entire episode also count.
+She initially started out as somewhat indifferent to him joining the crew, but now shows genuine concern for him and is finally starting to bond with him.

-- This is also one of the few moments where Sabine called Ezra by his name, rather than just "kid".
+- This is also one of the few moments where Sabine calls Ezra by his name, rather than just "kid" (even though she is no more than two years older than he is).

 Path of the Jedi